 They are compassionate when it comes to detective movements, but they consume quite a lot of energy.
-This is why they are built with an On/Off cycle.
+This is why they are built with an On/Off-cycle.

-However, these pulses can be heard by pets and animals around the house, so it can be disturbing for them.
+However, these pulses can be heard by pets and animals around the house so that it can be disturbing for them.
 They are also more expensive and can trigger false alarms.